The Single-Degenerate Channel Leads to Type Iax and Not Type Ia Supernovae due to Premature Ignition: Introduction

-\naturesection{Introduction} Type Ia supernovae (SNe Ia) represent a fundamental class of stellar explosions with far-reaching implications for astrophysics.
+Type Ia supernovae (SNe Ia) represent a fundamental class of stellar explosions with far-reaching implications for astrophysics.
 These thermonuclear events play crucial roles in galactic chemical evolution as primary producers of iron-peak elements \cite{Iwamoto1999, Seitenzahl2013, Palicio2023}, influence the energy budget and dynamics of their host galaxies \cite{Taylor2014, Liang2024, Palicio2024b}, and serve as laboratories for extreme physics under degenerate conditions \cite{Hillebrandt2013}.
 Despite their importance across multiple domains of astrophysics, the nature of their progenitors and explosion mechanisms remains one of the most persistent open questions in stellar evolution theory.

-Traditionally, progenitor models have been divided broadly into single-degenerate (SD) scenarios, where a carbon-oxygen (CO) white dwarf (WD) accretes mass from a non-degenerate companion, and double-degenerate (DD) scenarios involving the merger of two WDs \cite[e.g. see reviews by][]{Maoz2014review, Soker2024review, Ruiter2025review}.
+Traditionally, progenitor models have been divided broadly into single-degenerate (SD) scenarios, where a carbon-oxygen (CO) white dwarf (WD) accretes mass from a non-degenerate companion, and double-degenerate (DD) scenarios involving the merger of two WDs [e.g. see reviews by \cite{Maoz2014review, Soker2024review, Ruiter2025review}].
 Both scenarios face theoretical challenges in explaining the observed homogeneity and diversity of SNe Ia properties, timing of explosions, and nucleosynthetic yields.
+In particular, the single-degenerate channel faces stringent empirical limits from the paucity of luminous supersoft X-ray sources (SSS) and from nova statistics (including fast recurrent novae; RNe), which together challenge a dominant SD contribution to normal SNe Ia \cite{Gilfanov2010Nature,Johansson2014MNRAS,Nielsen2014MNRAS,Soraisam2015AandA,Shafter2017ApJ}.